Shared-Reality-Lab/IMAGE-server/services/espnet-tts/README.md

 To allow each segment of text to be located separately, a separate field called `durations` is an array of the duration of each segment in the order they were sent in the request given in number of samples.

-For example locate the TTS of the third text segment, it would be in the audio file from sample `d1 + d2` to sample `d1 + d2 + d3`.
+For example, to locate the TTS of the third text segment, it would be in the audio file from sample `d1 + d2` to sample `d1 + d2 + d3`.